vita-epfl/CrowdNav/README.md

 the action with maximum one step lookahead value will be chosen.

 ### State
 There are multiple definition of states in different cases.
-The state representing all the knowledge of environments is defined as JointState:
+The state of an agent representing all the knowledge of environments is defined as JointState, and it's different from the state of the whole environment.
 * ObservableState: position, velocity, radius of one agent
 * FullState: position, velocity, radius, goal position, preferred velocity, rotation
 * DualState: concatenation of one agent's full state and one another agent's observable state